Economics Section 📈 📉

 Changes in demand and Supply

-On the left, If a new technology is discovered for example, and it makes producing things easier and faster, then suppliers would produce more quantity, \(Q_1\). but since nothing has changed with the buyers, they'd have to decrease the prices to prevent an excess of stock, hence new equilibrium \(E_1\).
+On the left, If a new technology is discovered, for example, and it makes producing things easier and faster, then suppliers would produce more quantity, \(Q_1\).
+But since nothing has changed with the buyers, they'd have to decrease the prices to prevent an excess of stock, hence a new equilibrium \(E_1\).
 It would initially benefit buyers more, according to this model anyway.
 An increase in tax would have the opposite effect (consumers would pay more for less quantity) and the supply curve would shift to the left.

-Comparative and Absolute advantage
+2. Comparative and Absolute advantage

 In economics, a contrast is made between absolute and competitive advantage, absolute advantage refers to the ability to produce more goods or services than someone else, while comparative advantage refers to an ability to produce more goods and services at a lower opportunity cost.

-For example, suppose Martha and Henry have to collect some fire logs catch some fish.
+For example, suppose Martha and Henry have to collect some fire logs and catch some fish.
 Henry can catch 12 fish and collect 8 fire logs in a day, and Martha can catch 6 fish and collect 7 fire logs in a day.
 This would mean Henry has an absolute advantage in both activities, while Martha has a comparative advantage in collecting fire logs.
 The graph of the possible combinations of things they could get done in a day would look like this, where A is one possible combination.

-So the question now is what is the most efficient combination from this graph?
+So the question now is, what is the most efficient combination from this graph?
 According to this model, the 2 will be more productive if each person focuses on something they have a comparative advantage in (i.e., Henry only does fishing and Martha only collects fire logs), as it would result in less opportunity costs, this happens at point B and as you can see, B is higher than any point produced by the line which shows when the two share the tasks instead .
-This model, like many other micro economics models, also applies to firms and economies as well, and it implies a firm or an economy will be overall more productive if we all did what we do best, even when there are other people who can do it better than us, really makes you think huh?.
+This model, like many other microeconomics models, also applies to firms and economies as well, and it implies a firm or an economy will be overall more productive if we all did what we do best, even when there are other people who can do it better than us, really makes you think, huh?.

-Linear Economic model
+3. Linear Economic model

 An economy is a complex system with many different sectors interacting with and influencing each other, and there's nothing more useful than linear algebra when it comes to complex interacting systems.
-One economic model that makes use of that is the input-output analysis method invented by Harvard economist Wassily Leontief in the 1930s but still widely used by corporations, cities and countries for economic planning and forecasting.
+One economic model that makes use of that is the input-output analysis method invented by Harvard economist Wassily Leontief in the 1930s but still widely used by corporations, cities, and countries for economic planning and forecasting.

 Suppose we have a region which consists of 3 industries: The Farming, Manufacturing and service industry, each industry purchases commodities from other industries including itself in order to generate output(i.e., farmers using some of their own crops to feed their cattle, then buying some farming equipment from the manufacturing industry and paying for transport services to transport their goods).
 We also assume that the economy is in Equilibrium meaning \(total\, expense=total\, income\).